 A key has been saved to your local machine.
 Rename this -.json file, as: cloudkey.json, and copy it into your GCP-BigQuery-Svensk-Politik app folder.

-Also, create an .env file in the root of your app folder.
+Also, create a .env file in the root of your app folder.
 It should have the following contents:

 GCLOUD_PROJECT= GCLOUD_KEY_FILE=./cloudkey.json

 The Twitter Streaming APIs give developers low latency access to Twitter’s global stream of Tweet data.
-A streaming client that pushes tweets, without any of the overhead associated with polling a REST endpoint.
+A streaming client that pushes tweets without any overhead associated with polling a REST endpoint.

 We will need to create a Twitter API account.

 With the Twitter API account, you can create an application, and generate the tokens.
-These tokens, you will need to copy to the .env file in the root of your folder GCP-BigQuery-Svensk-Politik.
+For these tokens, you will need to copy to the .env file in the root of your folder GCP-BigQuery-Svensk-Politik.
 It has the following contents:

 CONSUMER_KEY= CONSUMER_SECRET= ACCESS_TOKEN_KEY= ACCESS_TOKEN_SECRET=